Leather Care Liniment No. 1 Guide

 What Leather Care Liniment Does Not Do

 Leather Care Liniment should not be treated as a deep cleaner.
 This means that any stain below the leather’s surface (or any stain that has had time to set) will probably not come out with Leather Care Liniment.
 Leather Care Liniment will remove light surface contaminants, such as dust, but is not intended for any cleaning task beyond routine, spot dusting.
-For stains below the leather’s surface, use a deep cleaner, such as Chamberlain’s Straight Cleaner no. 2.
+For stains below the leather’s surface, use Straight Cleaner No.2.

-Leather Care Liniment should neither be treated as a heavy protector, and will offer less protection against rain, snow, and thick mud.
-A heavy conditioner, such as Water Protectant no. 3, is recommended for leather exposed to harsh environments and weather.
+Leather Care Liniment should neither be treated as a heavy protector or water repellent, and will offer less protection against rain, snow, and thick mud.
+Water Protectant No.3, a heavy duty conditioner, is recommended for leather exposed to harsh environments and weather.

 How to Use Leather Care Liniment

 3. Clean over the surface of your leather with a damp cloth or Straight Cleaner No.2 first if it is dirty.
-When the leather is dry, shake your Leather Milk recipe bottle well and gently massage the conditioner evenly across leather surface.
-Uneven spread may lead to splotchy dry.
-Use thin layers, giving leather as many coats as it needs, but only as much conditioner as it can absorb.
+When the leather is dry, shake your Leather Milk recipe bottle well and gently massage the conditioner evenly across the leather’s surface.
+An uneven spread may lead to a splotchy dry.
+Use thin layers, giving your leather as many coats as it needs, but only as much conditioner as it can absorb.
 If piled on too thickly, the leather conditioner may leave a sticky residue.
 You can read about over-conditioned leather here.

-- Use Leather Care Liniment as often as you feel your leather needs it.
+5. Use Leather Care Liniment as often as you feel your leather needs it.
 It is usually best to condition 2-4 times a year, depending on the climate and amount of use the leather will receive, as well as its type (how it was made).
-If your leather is feeling rough and dry, starts squeaking, or develops other textural changes, it may be time to recondition.
+If your leather is feeling rough and dry, starts squeaking, or develops other textural changes, it may be time to re-condition.

-Is Leather Care Liniment Right for Your Leather?
+Is Leather Care Liniment Right for My Leather?